-Under a condition on $A$ of the form:
+Under a condition on $A$ of the form

 one can obtain energy stability (\ref{d1}).
-Note that the condition \eqref{bdd_earlier_2} depends nonlinearity on the numerical solution.
+Note that the condition \eqref{bdd_earlier_2} depends nonlinearly on the numerical solution.
 In other words, it implicitly uses the $L^\infty$-bound assumption on $u^n$ in order to make $A$ a controllable constant.